go-vikunja/vikunja/docs/content/doc/setup/config.md

 cache:
   # If cache is enabled or not
   enabled: false
   # Cache type.
-Possible values are memory or redis, you'll need to enable redis below when using redis
+Possible values are "keyvalue", "memory" or "redis".
+  # When choosing "keyvalue" this setting follows the one configured in the "keyvalue" section.
+  # When choosing "redis" you will need to configure the redis connection seperately.
-  type: memory
+  type: keyvalue
   # When using memory this defines the maximum size an element can take
   maxelementsize: 1000